jossai87/bedrock-agents-streamlit/README.md

 ### Step 6: Create an alias
 -Create an alias (new version), and choose a name of your liking.
+Make sure to copy and save your Agent ID and Agent Alias ID.
+You will need these in step 9.

 ![Create alias](Streamlit_App/images/create_alias.png)